 The TOE uses cryptographic mechanisms to protect sensitive data at rest.
-Credential data is protected through the use of a PBKDF while all other sensitive data is protected by the TOE platform's use of full disk encryption.
+The key used by the TOE to encrypt and decrypt sensitive data is cryptographically protected by the TOE platform.

 The TOE relies on the network connectivity and system log capabilities of its host OS platform.
-The TOE supports user-initiated and application-initiated uses of the network.
+The TOE supports user-initiated, externally-initiated, and application-initiated uses of the network.